-We present an active rock glacier inventory much larger in both spatial extent and feature count than any previously completed in the U.S., covering a study area of over 3,000,000 km2 and identifying 10,332 active rock glaciers.
-Despite beginning our search for active rock glaciers near glaciers and snowfields, we have made clear through this inventory that the majority of active rock glaciers in the contiguous U.S. are found dozens, if not hundreds of kilometers from these more widely appreciated and better understood features.
-Indeed, some of the densest active rock glacier distributions are found in mountain ranges that host no glaciers and very few snowfields, such as the Sawtooth Mountains of Idaho and the Uinta Mountains of Utah.
-Active rock glaciers are ubiquitous across wide swaths of the contiguous U.S. not often acknowledged as being part of the alpine cryosphere, and their importance cannot be underestimated.
-In the majority of regions of the contiguous U.S. where high, arid peaks well above treeline are found, active rock glaciers are found as well.
+395 We present an active rock glacier inventory much larger in both spatial extent and feature count than any previously completed in the U.S., covering a study area of over 3,000,000 km2 and identifying 10,332 active rock glaciers.
+The densest active rock glacier distributions are found in mountain ranges that host no glaciers and very few snowfields, such as the Sawtooth Mountains of Idaho and the Uinta Mountains of Utah.
+Active rock glaciers are ubiquitous across wide swaths of the contiguous U.S. not often acknowledged by policy makers and water resource managers as being part of the alpine cryosphere, and their climatological, ecological and hydrologic importance cannot be underestimated.
+In the majority of 400 regions of the contiguous U.S. where high, arid peaks well above treeline are found, active rock glaciers are found as well.
 While this inventory is in no way intended to be the final word on active rock glacier distributions of the contiguous U.S., we believe it will be valuable tool in future research aimed at better understanding the influence of climate change on these areas.

-Though our deliberate omission of inactive rock glaciers due to limitations We present the most spatially extensive geospatial rock glacier inventory in the analysis techniques and data sets available will undoubtedly preclude some desired applications of this active rock glacier inventory, we believe it represents an import step towards a fuller understanding of rock glaciers world to date, a powerful tool informing a wide range of research and management applications.
-The PSURGI exposes, for the first time at such an expansive spatial scale, what an ubiquitous component of the contiguous U.S. regardless.
-Several potential uses of this active rock glacier inventory are readily apparent, and we hope all will be explored by the research community in due time.
-Most immediately, this inventory will allow rapid identification of potential field sites for researchers interested in direct study of individual rock glaciers.
-Many researchers likely do not appreciate just how close their universities or labs already are to active rock glaciers, and this inventory would also offer powerful insights for any researchers eager to inventory inactive rock glaciers.
-Water resource managers in the arid western U.S. should also take note of activealpine ervosphere rock glaciers truly are.
+in the world to date, a powerful tool informing a wide range of research and management applications.
+The PSURGI exposes, for the first time at such an expansive spatial scale, what an ubiquitous component of the We present the most spatially extensive geospatial rock glacier inventory in the world to date, a powerful tool informing a wide range of research and management applications.
+The PSURGI exposes, for the first time at such an expansive spatial scale, what an ubiquitous 410 eomponent of the contiguous U.S. alpine eryosphere rock glaciers truly are.
+Despite their ubiquity, rock glaciers remain an under-studied and under-appreciated element of the alpine ervosphere (Duguay et al. 2015).
+The deeper understanding of where rock glaciers form and persist where provided by this inventory will aid ongoing refinement and future implementation of truly automated rock glacier detection methods.
+The ability to quickly, accurately and objectively identify rock glaciers from presently available remote sensing imagery, without relying on skilled visual image analysts or needing to 415 address the inevitable interpretation disagreements between those analysts, would be an invaluable tool for elimatologists, ecologists, water resource managers and many others (Brenning 2009), alpine cryosphere rock glaciers truly are.
 Despite their ubiquity, rock glaciers remain an under-studied and under-appreciated element of the alpine cryosphere (Duguay et al. 2015).
-The deeper understanding of where rock glaciers, as the sizes and locations of these features are likely to play an increasingly important role in changing water supplies (Wagner et al., 2020).
-Finally, we hope form and persist where provided by this inventory will aid ongoing refinement and future implementation of truly automated rock glacier detection methods.
-The ability to quickly, accurately and objectively identify rock glaciers from presently available remote sensing imagery, without relying on skilled visual image analysts or needing to address the inevitable interpretation disagreements between those analysts, would be an invaluable tool for climatologists, ecologists, water resource managers and many others (Brenning, 2009).
+The deeper understanding of where rock glaciers form and persist where provided by this inventory will aid ongoing refinement and future implementation of truly automated rock glacier detection methods.
+The ability to guickly, accurately and objectively identify rock glaciers from presently available remote sensing imagery, without relying on skilled visual image analysts or needing to address the inevitable interpretation disagreements between those analysts, would be an invaluable tool for climatologists, ecologists, water resource managers and many others (Brenning 2009).